edwardoughton/cdcam/docs/getting-started.rst

         'channel_bandwidth_700': '10'
     }

-And then create a NetworkManager called system:
+And then create a :class:`~cdcam.model.NetworkManager` called system:

 .. code-block:: python